S-M-J-I/S-M-J-I/README.md

 My name is S M Jishanul Islam.
-I'm a CSE graduate from <a href="https://www.uiu.ac.bd/">United International University</a> in Bangladesh.
-I am currently a Software Engineer at <a href="https://apurba.com.bd/" target="_blank">Apurba Technologies Ltd.</a>.
+I am currently an AI Engineer at pipikwan pêhtâkwan, and previously a SWE(L-1) at <a href="https://apurba.com.bd/" target="_blank">Apurba Technologies Ltd.</a>.
 I also worked as a Lecturer (Contractual) at United International University, combining industry and academic experience.
 I primarily research multimodal deep learning, focusing on how to represent and learn from multimodal data to create more robust expert systems.
+I'm a CSE graduate from <a href="https://www.uiu.ac.bd/">United International University</a> in Bangladesh.

+Currently building multi-modal LLMs and LLMs for various use cases and privacy/security.
 I can use machine/deep learning models to build expert systems.
 My AI/ML expertise is strongly complemented by software engineering/development.
 I can also build web, mobile, and dApps.

 You can check out my <a href="https://github.com/S-M-J-I?tab=repositories">repos</a>.